JackV2020/Root-A-Toon-USB-Stick/README.md

 Software for rooting a (dutch/belgian) Toon/Boxx using software running from a USB stick only.

-Based on Root-A-Toon by Igor Ibema https://github.com/IgorYbema/Root-A-Toon.
+Based on Root-A-Toon by Igor Ybema https://github.com/IgorYbema/Root-A-Toon.

 I modified the 2 scripts root-toon.sh and activate-toon.sh so they run from Kali which can be booted from a USB stick.